Journey Manager (JM)

-Manager has a high volume of user form transactions and associated resources, such as data records and log files, that amounts to significant data even during a rather short period of operation.
+Manager has a high volume of user transactions associated with forms and their resources, such as data records and log files.
+This amounts to significant data even during a rather short period of operation.
 This can have a detrimental effect on the overall system performance, which, in turn, can negatively impact user experience and various third party integrations.
-To maintain the system optimal performance over time, Manager provides data storage, retention and purging capabilities that you can adjust to your company’s data requirements.
+To maintain the system optimal performance over time, Manager provides data storage, retention and purging capabilities that you can adjust according to your company’s data policies.
 This is instrumental in achieving the following:

 If you back up a database that is external to Manager, you must ensure that the back-ups are encrypted and securely stored.